-In this article, the vegetable oils I’m referring to are industrialized seed oils like soybean oil, sunflower oil, corn oil, canola oil, cottonseed oil, safflower oil, grapeseed oil, etc…. because, even though these oils aren’t necessarily made from vegetables, their oils are commonly referred to as “vegetable oils.”
+In this article, the vegetable oils I’m referring to are industrialized seed oils like soybean oil, sunflower oil, corn oil, etc… because, even though these oils aren’t necessarily made from vegetables, their oils are commonly referred to as “vegetable oils.”

 You see, vegetable oils are oils that have been extracted from various seeds.
-The most common include rapeseed (canola oil), soybean, corn, sunflower, safflower, peanut, etc. Unlike coconut oil or olive oil that can be extracted by pressing, these new-fangled oils have to be extracted in very unnatural ways.
+The most common include rapeseed (canola oil), soybean, corn, sunflower, safflower and grapeseed oil.
+Unlike coconut oil or olive oil that can be extracted by pressing, these new-fangled oils have to be extracted in very unnatural ways.

 Olive oil and coconut oil are extremely healthy fats, while vegetable oils – which are relatively new to our system – contain very large amounts of the biologically active polyunsaturated fat commonly known as Omega 6 fatty acids.
 And although Omega 6 fats are essential to the body, in excess they become toxic and very harmful due to their highly pro-inflammatory response in the body.